AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 ![Before](./images/customizing_a_shortcut_event_before.gif)

-Next, we will create a function to handle an underscore input.
+To implement our shortcut event we will create a function to handle an underscore input.

 ```dart
 import 'package:appflowy_editor/appflowy_editor.dart';